 Is There Fresh Water on Hinchinbrook Island?

-Water flows year round on Hinchinbrook Island however in dry season the flow can be more of a trickle allowing algae, larvae, and bacteria to contaminate water sources.
+Water flows year-round on Hinchinbrook Island however in the dry season the flow can be more of a trickle allowing algae, larvae, and bacteria to contaminate water sources.
 Take water purification, either chemical, filter, or UV.

 We were able to fill up at the following locations, but there were a few creeks we skipped such as the one at Nina Bay: